ckiriek/asetria/README.md

 ## 👥 Team

-Built with ❤️ by Asetria team
+Built with ❤️ by Skaldi team

 ## 📞 Support

-For questions and support: support@asetria.com
+For questions and support: support@skaldi.com